Afrotype/danfo/myfontchecks.md

 >It also validates the URLs and file formats are all correctly set.
 >
 * 💤 **SKIP** Unfulfilled Conditions: family_metadata
+</div></details><details><summary>💤 <b>SKIP:</b> On a family update, the DESCRIPTION.en_us.html file should ideally also be updated. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/description/family_update">com.google.fonts/check/description/family_update</a>)</summary><div>

+>
+>We want to ensure that any significant changes to the font family are properly mentioned in the DESCRIPTION file.
+>
+>In general, it means that the contents of the DESCRIPTION.en_us.html file will typically change if when font files are updated.
+Please treat this check as a reminder to do so whenever appropriate!
+>
+* 💤 **SKIP** Unfulfilled Conditions: description, github_gfonts_description
 </div></details><details><summary>💤 <b>SKIP:</b> Check font family directory name. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/metadata/family_directory_name">com.google.fonts/check/metadata/family_directory_name</a>)</summary><div>

 >